anbose/2D/README.md

 # Description

-This is a code for simulation the diffusivity edge system as described in https://journals.aps.org/pre/abstract/10.1103/PhysRevE.100.010601 in 2-dimensional grid.
+This is a code in C++ for simulation the diffusivity edge system as described in https://journals.aps.org/pre/abstract/10.1103/PhysRevE.100.010601 in 2-dimensional grid.

 ## Author